EmployersIndividuals

 Why is upskilling important?

-Research by The Department for Culture, Media and Sport(opens new window) (DCMS) shows upskilling is essential for job security.
-With 48% of UK businesses "recruiting for roles that require hard data skills,” according to the DCMS, the demand for employees with data skills exists.
+Furthermore, research by The Department for Culture, Media and Sport(opens new window) (DCMS) shows upskilling is essential for job security.
+With 48% of UK businesses "recruiting for roles that require hard data skills,” the demand for employees with data skills is strong.
 Of the 48% of businesses surveyed, 46% have struggled to fill these roles over the last two years.

 Benefits of upskilling